andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 		// note that there is NO fall-through, i.e. no `break` is needed var redValue = switch (colors[0]) {
 			// every case here is a *pattern*, not a *value*
-			// there will be compilation errors if there is missing or redundant cases case Red: 255;
+			// there will be compilation errors if there are missing or redundant cases case Red: 255;
 			case Rgb(r, _, _): r;
 			default: 0;